New boiler costs, new boiler prices, new boiler deals and installation rates on new boilers in 2020

-The Logic+ series has other notable installation features such as built-in frost protection, a compact size (making it perfect for cupboards), and comes with a range of installation options to suit different properties and size limitations.
+The Logic+ series has other notable installation features such as built-in frost protection, a compact size (making it perfect for cupboards).
+They come with a range of installation options to suit different properties and size limitations.

-Ideal also provides other ranges such as the Ideal Vogue, which comes with an almighty 10-year warranty.
+Ideal also provides other ranges such as the Ideal Vogue, which comes with a mighty 10-year warranty.

-It’s no surprise that Ideal is so popular and synonymous with quality heating.
+It’s no surprise that Ideal is so famous and synonymous with quality heating.

-If you’re looking for something with more KW, the Ideal Vogue Max or Ideal Logic Code Combi are both good options.
+If you’re looking for something with more KW, the Ideal Vogue Max or Ideal Logic Code Combi are both excellent options.

 Don’t overlook the cost savings you can make with a new boiler

 A lot of people do not realise that their boiler is costing them a significant amount of money.

 Make the switch to a Grade A boiler heating system today and get it installed by a Gas Safe installer.